noon92/femtofox/usb_config.md

 > [!CAUTION]
 > Attempting to set wifi settings via USB configuration tool without a wifi adapter connected will lead to a 5 minute hang while the configuration tool runs - either disconnect and reconnect power or wait the full 5 minutes to to recover.

+> [!NOTE]
+> `dont_run_if_log_exists` will prevent the USB configuration tool from working if there's a log present on the USB drive, indicating it has already been run.
+There is also an LED boot code for this, descri

 **To apply your configuration, reboot the Femtofox with the USB drive plugged in.
 No other USB drives can be plugged in at the same time.**
 A log (`femtofox-config.log`) is saved to `/home/femto` and the USB drive (except on NTFS, which is read only).
 <br>